TREASURIES-Yields rise on banking optimism, before supply

 NEW YORK, May 8 (Reuters) - Treasury yields rose on Monday on greater optimism that the worst stresses in the U.S. regional banking system may be over, and before the U.S. Treasury Department will this week sell $96 billion in new supply.

-Safe haven demand for U.S. government debt ebbed on a rebound in U.S. regional bank shares on Friday, while a stronger-than-expected jobs report for April also boosted investor sentiment.
-Regional bank shares extended gains on Monday.
+Safe-haven demand for U.S. government debt ebbed on a rebound in U.S. regional bank shares on Friday, while a stronger-than-expected jobs report for April also boosted investor sentiment.
+Regional bank shares extended gains early on Monday before the rally ran out of steam.

+There is “some confidence that we might have gotten past the worst on the regional banking side," while ongoing demand for stocks "despite everything that’s going on in the world” is also leading yields higher, said Ian Lyngen, head of U.S. rates strategy at BMO Capital Markets in New York.

 Banks and investors are also preparing for the sale of this week's coupon-bearing supply, which will include $40 billion in three-year notes on Tuesday, $35 billion in 10-year notes on Wednesday and $21 billion in 30-year bonds on Thursday.

-The new supply “will test investors demand for Treasury supply at these levels,” said Ian Lyngen, head of U.S. rates strategy at BMO Capital Markets in New York.
+The auctions “will test investors' demand for Treasury supply at these levels,” Lyngen said.

-Yields are rising on “some confidence that we might have gotten past the worst on the regional banking side, and the ongoing demand, just generally speaking, for equities despite everything that’s going on in the world,” he said.

-The Federal Reserve’s Senior Loan Officer Opinion Survey due later on Monday will be watched for signs on whether banks are pulling back on lending in anticipation of new regulatory requirements.
+A large slate of corporate debt sales on Monday also weighed on the bond market.

+U.S. consumers said last month they expected slightly lower inflation in a year's time, the New York Fed said in a separate report that also showed the bank stresses that kicked off in March weren't weighing heavily on the moods of Americans.

+Meanwhile, U.S. households still have some $500 billion in excess savings compared to before the COVID-19 pandemic that could support consumer spending late into this year, according to research published on Monday by the San Francisco Fed.

-Consumer Price Index (CPI) data due on Wednesday is also a major U.S. economic focus this week as investors try to gauge whether price pressures will continue to ease, or remain at levels that could make the Fed likely to continue to raise interest rates.
+Consumer Price Index (CPI) data due on Wednesday is the major U.S. economic focus this week as investors try to gauge whether price pressures will continue to ease, or remain at levels that could make the Fed likely to continue to raise interest rates.

 Price